AngryRectangle/Yaga/README.md

 ### OptionalObservable

-You should use optional observables when your observable data can be empty.
+Use optional observables when your observable data might be empty.
 OptionalObservable&lt;T> is wrapper around Observable&lt;Option&lt;T>>.
-Option works as described <a href="https://github.com/nlkl/Optional/">here</a>.
+Option works as described in <a href="https://github.com/nlkl/Optional/">GitHub repository</a>.
 With OptionalObservable you can organise data processing which will guarantee correct processing of empty values.
 In subscription method you should provide methods which will process data in two scenarios: